 - Preheat oven to 450°F

-- In your mixer, combine the egg whites, salt and cream of tartar.
+- In your mixer, combine the 6 egg whites, ¼ teaspoon salt and ½ teaspoon cream of tartar.
 Mix on medium until frothy.

-- Slowly add sugar.
+- Slowly add 1½ cups granulated sugar.
 You want to add it a bit at a time and make sure it has a chance to be fully incorporated before you add more.

 - Beat until egg whites form stiff glossy peaks.
-Stir in vanilla and almond extract.
+Stir in 1 teaspoon vanilla extract and ⅛ teaspoon almond extract.

 - Spoon into prepared tube pan and spread evenly.